ryan-ressmeyer/medicine/README.md

 The MEDICINE model is not sensitive to most of these hyperparameters.
 We have never needed to tune hyperparameters for any of dozens of our NHP neurophysiology datasets.
 The only parameters we can imagine may be necessary to tune are `motion_bound` and `time_kernel_width`.

+## Reproducing Our Results

+To reproduce the results in our paper, please see [https://jazlab.github.io/medicine_paper/](https://jazlab.github.io/medicine_paper/).
+This has all code and instructions for replicating our results.

 ## Contact and Support

 Please see [`CONTRIBUTING.md`](CONTRIBUTING.md) for information about support.